For urgent consular assistance call

 Get medical advice if you have a fever or diarrhoea.

-Major cities generally have good medical facilities.
+Major cities generally have adequate medical facilities.

 Services can be extremely limited in: